hackdaymanifesto/site/index.markdown

 ### Weekend or Not?

-Most hackdays are held at the weekend as this allows people to attend without taking time off work.
+Most hack days are held at the weekend as this allows people to attend without taking time off work.
 If you are planning a hack day that begins on a Friday, remember that this may limit the number of people willing to travel after work.